What is Survival? – The ultimate guide to surviving in the wilderness and city (+equipment recommendation)

 2. First Aid

-If you or a member of your hiking group are injured, this should be your first priority.
+If you or a member of your hiking group are injured, this should be your priority.
 Administering first aid to yourself or others to treat airway, breathing, circulation, or life-threatening bleeding should always take priority as long as there is no other immediate danger such as a fire.

 I strongly recommend having wilderness first aid knowledge and training, but common sense can also help you distinguish between urgent problems and stable, minor problems.